reinatomlinson/word-finder/README.md

 Then navigate to `http://localhost:3000`

+#Nodejitsu is no longer accepting new accounts, and existing accounts will shut down around September 2015.
+See "https://blog.nodejitsu.com/nodejitsu-joins-godaddy/"

 ##Signing up, and deploying to Nodejitsu
 ###Documentation

 The documenation was available on the front page (right under the sign up for free button): https://www.nodejitsu.com/getting-started/